Madrid: The Gay Neighborhood That Actually Works

 OIrealtor

-Most gay-friendly accommodation in Madrid is clustered in Chueca and the surrounding streets, which is where you want to be.
-Booking in advance for Pride is essential; rooms disappear months ahead.
+Most gay-friendly accommodation in Madrid is in Chueca and its surrounding streets, which is where you'll want to be.
+Booking ahead for Pride is crucial; rooms disappear months in advance.

 Shops

-Chueca has a concentration of gay-specific shops: sex shops, leather gear, fetish wear, and the usual rainbow merchandise alongside some genuinely good independent boutiques.
+Chueca has a concentration of gay-specific shops: sex shops, leather gear, fetish wear, and the usual rainbow merchandise, plus some genuinely good independent boutiques.
 Most are along Calle Pelayo, Calle Gravina, and the streets immediately off them.

 Cruising

-Casa de Campo is the outdoor cruising area in Madrid.
-It is a large park west of the city, accessible by metro (Lago or Batán on line 10).
-The cruising is concentrated in the wooded areas near Lago.
-It operates at night and continues into early morning.
-It is large, well-known, and has operated openly for decades.
-Go prepared, be aware of your surroundings, and check current local advice because the level of police presence varies.
+Casa de Campo is Madrid's outdoor cruising area.
+It's a large park west of the city, accessible by metro (Lago or Batán on line 10).
+Cruising is in the wooded areas near Lago.
+It operates at night and into the early morning.
+It's large, well-known, and has been open for decades.
+Go prepared, be aware of your surroundings, and check current local advice because police presence varies.

-Beyond Casa de Campo, some of the saunas listed above have darkroom facilities that function as indoor cruising.
+Beyond Casa de Campo, some of the saunas listed above have darkroom facilities for indoor cruising.
 The sex shops in Chueca occasionally have video cabins.

 Upcoming Events